Why Europe Does Not Build Skyscrapers?

 Why do Europeans hate skyscrapers?

 Now let’s look at why Europeans hate skyscrapers, even though it makes life much easier.
 This disdain for skyscrapers in Europeans began in the 1960s when Brussels was hosting Expo.
-Expo is a huge event, so the Belgian government demolished huge blocks of historical buildings to give land for skyscrapers to be built.
+Expo was a huge event, so the Belgian government demolished huge blocks of historical buildings to give land for skyscrapers to be built.

 Disregarding historical sites and buildings and this has been termed as Brussels realization.
 This label doesn’t solely apply to Brussels.
-Rather, it can denote any place where uncontrolled growth emerged from a lack of zoning regulations and a laissez-faire approach to urban development.
+Instead, it can denote any place where uncontrolled growth emerged from a lack of zoning regulations and a laissez-faire approach to urban development.

 For example, New York City stands on firm granite, which doesn’t let the city sink.
-But in Berlin, the entire city is built on the muddy ground up to 80 meters deep.
+But in Berlin, the entire city is built on muddy ground up to 80 meters deep.
 All high-rise buildings are floating vessels.

 What do you think?
 Should Europeans go ahead with skyscrapers to lower the runs, or should it stay as it is?
 If you are European, what is your personal opinion about skyscrapers in your city?
 Let me know your suggestions in the comment section below.